safe-global/safe-docs/pages/advanced/smart-account-bug-bounty.md

 Please email your submissions to [bounty@safe.global](mailto:bounty@safe.global).

-Remember to include your ETH address so that you may be rewarded.
+Remember to include your Ethereum Mainnet address so that you may be rewarded.
 If more than one address is specified, Safe will use only one at the discretion of the bounty program administrators.
 Anonymous submissions are welcome, too.

 Please consult our [privacy policy](https://safe.global/privacy) for further details on how we handle submissions.